Idank96/langgraph_helper_agent/README.md

 - "What does LLM stand for?"
 - "What is an API?"

-This ensures answers are always grounded in official documentation, meeting the assignment's core requirement.
+This ensures answers are always grounded in official documentation.

 ### Evaluation with LLM-as-a-Judge